makarandthatte/flutter_focusnode_widgets/README.md

 # focusnode_widgets

 Reusable focus node widgets.
-Can be controlled with touch screen or keyboard or Remote Control (e.g. Android TV).
+Can be controlled with keyboard or Remote Control (e.g. on Android TV).

 ## Getting Started